imissyouso/textmagic-rest-java/README.md

 ### Gradle

-Add this dependency to your project's build file:
+Add this dependency to your project’s build file:
 ```groovy
 compile "com.textmagic.sdk:textmagic-java-sdk:2.0.212"
 ```